top of page

 Crème de Menthe Day

-Crème de menthe is the bright green mint liqueur which derives its flavor from Corsican mint.
-In literature, crème de menthe has a famous devotee in the character of Agatha Christie's fastidious Belgian sleuth, Hercule Poirot, who favours liqueurs in general, and crème de menthe in particular.
-The composer and pianist Sergei Rachmaninoff, although otherwise a teetotaler, found that a glass of crème de menthe steadied his nerves when playing his own technically demanding piano score in the twenty-fourth variation of his "Rhapsody on a Theme of Paganini."
-Because of this, he nicknamed this variation the "Crème de Menthe Variation."
-Used in cocktails and many desserts, mint pairs naturally with chocolate and appears in many regional favourite candy mintcakes such as: Kendal Mint Cake, Andes Mints, Junior Mints, York Peppermint Patties, and After Eight Mint Chocolate Thins.
-Mintcake candy was even taken up Everest in 1953 when Edmund Hilary ascended it, as well as by Sir Ernest Shackleton on his Antarctic expedition of 1914-17!
-Recipe included: Crème de menthe brownies! 🍃
+A 32 bar reel with minty-fresh setting and swirling is bound to please.
+The most recognizable of flavours and scents, minty treats are often flavoured with crème de menthe, a bright green mint liqueur derived from the tiny Corsican mint plant.
+So distinctive is this liqueur, it figures in literature, music, and history!
+Agatha Christie's fastidious Belgian sleuth, Hercule Poirot, who favours liqueurs in general, has a particular fondness for crème de menthe in particular.
+The composer and pianist Sergei Rachmaninoff, although otherwise a teetotaler, found that a glass of crème de menthe steadied his nerves when playing his own technically demanding piano score - the twenty-fourth variation of his "Rhapsody on a Theme of Paganini" and nicknamed it the "Crème de Menthe Variation."
+Used in cocktails and many desserts, mint pairs naturally with chocolate and appears in favourite candies such as: Kendal Mint Cake, Andes Mints, Junior Mints, York Peppermint Patties, and After Eight Mint Chocolate Thins.
+Kendal Mint Cake candy was even carried by Sir Edmund Hillary to mount Everest in 1953 and by Sir Ernest Shackleton on his Antarctic expedition of 1914-17!
+Delicious! 💚 💚 💚 🥮 🍃

 Mintcake